 ‘While the great powers will be unwilling to submit to any superior authority, they will be able to use those “international” authorities to impose their will on the smaller nations within the area in which they exercise hegemony.
 By thus camouflaging the planning authorities as “international” it might be easier to achieve the condition under which international planning is alone practicable, namely, that it is in effect done by one single predominant power.
 This disguise would, however, not alter the fact that for all the smaller states it would mean a much more complete subjection to an external power, to which no real resistance would any longer be possible, than would be involved in the renunciation of a clearly defined part of political sovereignty.’

-Is there a more prescient description of how the illusion of averting humanitarian disasters is being used today by the ‘international’ technocracies of the West to impose the system of economic monopolies called Sustainable Development Goals, Environmental, Social and Corporate Governance, Central Bank Digital Currency, Universal Basic Income, Pandemic Preparedness and other programmes of the Great Reset?
+Is there a more prescient description of how the illusion of averting humanitarian disasters is being used today by the ‘international’ technocracies of the West to impose a system of economic monopolies that include Sustainable Development Goals, Environmental, Social and Corporate Governance, Central Bank Digital Currency, Universal Basic Income, Pandemic Preparedness and other programmes of the Great Reset?

 The failure to understand the reality of our present has already had disastrous consequences for what was left of our freedoms, most obviously in the belief held by the majority of the populations of the neoliberal democracies of the West that what we have undergone over the past two years is a perhaps overzealous and undoubtedly destructive but for all that justified response to a threat to public health from a viral pandemic that threatened Western civilisation.
 Just as importantly, perhaps, the failure to see the global biosecurity state as the next stage in the development of Western capitalism has done much to paralyse the forces that might have opposed its almost uninterrupted domination of the West in little more than two years.
 The simplest answer to the widely-asked question of why coronavirus-justified restrictions and regulations have so suddenly been dropped is that they are no longer needed.
 As demonstrated by the ready adoption of the World Health Organisation’s Pandemic Preparedness Treaty by every Western government without a referendum, parliamentary vote, public debate or even mention in the media, the facade of democracy the global biosecurity state struggled to maintain over the last two years of lockdown, ‘vaccine’ mandates and other erasures of our human rights and freedoms is now all-but redundant outside the media platforms of global information technology companies.
 The propaganda, of course, will continue and even increase, in order to keep the Left chattering on social media; but the political, legal and cultural superstructure of the nation state is no longer capable of holding the new global technocracy to account, and is knuckling down to its new role as administrator and enforcer of its dictates.